bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

-If you find that you need to preserve a flashdata variable through an additional request, you can do so using the keep_flashdata() function.
+If you find that you need to preserve a flashdata variable through an additional request, you can do so using the ``keep_flashdata()`` function.
 You can either pass a single item or an array of flashdata items to keep.

 ::

 	$this->session->keep_flashdata('item');
 	$this->session->keep_flashdata(array('item1', 'item2', 'item3'));

+.. note:: The function will return NULL if the item cannot be found.

 Tempdata
 ========